ameowlia/Intro-to-Whiteboarding/questions/ll-add-remove-at-index.md

 <script src="https://gist.github.com/johnakers/da6e36ac6f1ecd590f89.js"></script>

-Using the Linked List code in the Gist...
+Using the Linked List code in the <a href="https://gist.github.com/johnakers/da6e36ac6f1ecd590f89">Gist</a>

 Create an 'Add at Index' and a 'Remove at Index'